sandervanbree/braintime/README.md

 **Loading clock time data**

 `braintime` works with FieldTrip formatted electrophysiological data.
 This can be electroencephalography (EEG), magnetoencephalography (MEG), or intracranial data.
 The starting data is called clock time data, it is what will be warped.
+If you intend to use the second operation after the first, be sure to label both classes of trials with a field called "clabel".

 **Loading warping sources data**